synectiks-code/quickstart-iot-device-connectivity/README.md

 ## Connecting Devices
 ### Rigado Devices
-if you are using Rigado devices using the [Alegro Kit](https://www.rigado.com/market-solutions/smart-hospitality-retail-solutions-powered-by-aws-iot/?did=pa_card&trk=pa_card), go to the rigado wizard as explain in the email received after the devices are activated.
+If you are using Rigado devices using the [Alegro Kit](https://www.rigado.com/market-solutions/smart-hospitality-retail-solutions-powered-by-aws-iot/?did=pa_card&trk=pa_card), go to the rigado wizard as explain in the email received after the devices are activated.
 Enter the data as received in the email you should have received from the QuickStart script:
 ```
 AWS IOT Connectivity QuickStart Output Values